API Usage

 Verb: POST

-Path: https://api.noteshred.com/v1/notes/<note_id>/share
+Path: https://www.noteshred.com/api/v2/notes/<note_id>/share

 Example Request JSON

-{ "password": "some_password_123", "dest_email": "someguy@gmail.com", "comments": "Here is the information you requested last week" }
+"message": "Here is the information you requested last week"

 Request

-Requests let you receive information from someone without the need for them to have a NoteShred account.
-Think of it like creating a blank note and asking someone else to fill it in for you.
 This person will be able to open a password protected link and enter some information to be encrypted which is then sent back to you in the form of a regular note, after which you will see it appear in your note list and can access using the password you originally defined

 Verb: POST

-Path: https://api.noteshred.com/v1/note_requests
+Path: https://www.noteshred.com/api/v2/note_requests

-- confirm_password (The note password again for confirmation)
+The note password again for confirmation

-- message (A message describing the content you want)
+A message describing the content you want

 Example Request JSON

-{ "password": "some_password_123", "password_confirm": "some_password_123", "message": "Please send me the details for server-x", "recipient_email": "guy@company.com" }
+"message": "Please send me the details for server-x",

 Status Codes